mateusz-bak/openreads/README.md

 [![Build Status](https://git-drone.mateusz.ovh/api/badges/mateusz-bak/books-tracker-android/status.svg)](https://git-drone.mateusz.ovh/mateusz-bak/books-tracker-android)

 <br/><br/>
-### An Android app written in Kotlin for keeping tracks of your books.
+### Openreads is an Android app written in Kotlin for keeping tracks of your books.
 #### There are three lists provided so you won't get confused:
 - books you finished,
 - books you are currently reading,